 Plantar fasciitis, commonly known as heel pain syndrome, is an inflammation of a band of tissue on the bottom of your foot spanning from your heel to your toes – the plantar fascia.
 There are a variety of causes for the inflammation, including excessive strain, poorly fitting footwear, weight gain and trauma, although patients often cannot recall the specific incident that triggered the pain.
-If you are looking for pain relief through a quick yet thorough treatment, the specialists from Ankle and Foot Centers of Georgia are here for you.
+If you are looking for pain relief through a quick yet thorough treatment, the specialists from Ankle & Foot Centers of America are here for you.

 Heel pain is among the primary reasons that patients see a podiatrist.
 Symptoms include a burning sensation and/or a sharp pain that begins in your heel, radiating across the entire foot and sometimes towards the back of the foot, i.e., directly below your ankle.